PabloSanchez87/AndroidCNTG/README.md

 ### Certificate

 Upon completion of the course, I obtained the "Certified Android Application Developer AND-X01" certificate option.
-You can find more information about the course [here](https://cntg.xunta.gal/web/cntg).
+You can find more information about the course [here](https://github.com/PabloSanchez87/AndroidCNTG/blob/main/AndroidApplicationDevelopment_CNTG.pdf).

+The course was provided by Centro de Novas Tecnoloxías de Galicia(CNTG).
+More details about the institution can be found on their [website](https://cntg.xunta.gal/web/cntg).

 ### Repository